-The Board finds a single transportation system only when there is substantial integration of operations, financial control, and labor and personnel functions.
-See, e.g., Alaska Airlines/Virgin America, 44 NMB 25 (2017); Southwest Airlines/AirTran Airways, 43 NMB 120 (2016); Delta Air Lines/Northwest Airlines, 36 NMB 36 (2009); Burlington N. Santa Fe Ry.
-Co., 32 NMB 163 (2005); Huron & Eastern Ry., 31 NMB 450 (2004).
+The Board finds a single transportation system only when there is substantial integration of operations; financial control; and labor; and personnel functions.
+See, e.g., Alaska Airlines/Virgin America, 44 NMB 25 (2017); Delta Air Lines/Northwest Airlines, 36 NMB 36 (2009); Burlington N. Santa Fe Ry., 32 NMB 163 (2005).
 Further, the Board has noted that a substantial degree of overlapping ownership, senior management, and boards of directors is critical to finding a single transportation system.
 See Precision Valley Aviation/Valley Flying Serv., 20 NMB 619 (1993).
 The Board's criteria for substantial integration of operations do not require total integration of operations.
-See American Airlines/US Airways, 41 NMB 174 (2014); Atlantic Southeast Airlines/ExpressJet Airlines, 38 NMB 224 (2011); US Airways/America West Airlines, 33 NMB 49 (2006).
+See, e.g., American Airlines/US Airways, 41 NMB 174 (2014); Atlantic Southeast Airlines/ExpressJet Airlines, 38 NMB 224 (2011); US Airways/America West Airlines, 33 NMB 49 (2006).

-The Board has already found that Alaska and Hawaiian are a single transportation system with regard to the Flight Attendants craft or class.
-Alaska Airlines/Hawaiian Airlines, 52 NMB 112 (2025), and since that decision the Combined Carrier has taken additional steps to further integrate its operations.
+The Board has already found that Alaska and Hawaiian are a single transportation system with regard to the Flight Attendants and Pilots crafts or classes in Alaska Airlines/Hawaiian Airlines, 52 NMB 112 (2025) and Alaska Airlines/Hawaiian Airlines, 52 NMB 143 (2025), respectively, and since those decisions the Combined Carrier has taken additional steps to further integrate its operations.
 There is no reason not to find a single transportation system for the employees at issue in this case.

-As the Board found in Alaska Airlines/Hawaiian Airlines, above, the integration of the Carriers is substantial.
+As the Board found previously, the integration of the Carriers is substantial.
 The corporate merger became effective on September 18, 2024.
 The Carriers are commonly owned by AAG, and Seattle, Washington serves as the headquarters location for the Combined Carrier.
 The Carriers have common management at the highest levels, and single officers are responsible for the Carriers' labor relations and human resources functions.
 Most finance responsibilities at the Combined Carrier are the sole responsibility of a single senior executive, and the finances of the Carriers are reported on a consolidated basis.
 The Carriers are pursuing a single operating certificate from the FAA, a process the Carriers expect to conclude in October of 2025.
-As that process continues, the Carriers are continuing to integrate routes and schedules, network strategy, and customer functions and operations, including the Carriers' frequent flyer programs.
+As that process continues, the Carriers are continuing to integrate routes and schedules; network strategy; and customer functions and operations, including the Carriers' frequent flyer programs.

-Further, since the merger the Combined Carrier has negotiated a number of merger transition agreements with representatives of its employees, including ALPA, which establish processes for reaching JCBAs governing terms and conditions of employment for employees of the Combined Carrier; has implemented a number of common personnel policies applicable to employees of both carriers; has in place numerous common employee communication and information vehicles and resources; has regularly communicated to the public and their customers that they are combining to form a single airline; and has taken significant steps to hold itself out to the public as a single transportation system.
+Further, since the merger the Combined Carrier has negotiated a number of merger transition agreements with representatives of its employees, including the IAM, which establish processes for reaching JCBAs governing terms and conditions of employment for employees of the Combined Carrier; has implemented a number of common personnel policies applicable to employees of both carriers; has in place numerous common employee communication and information vehicles and resources; has regularly communicated to the public and their customers that they are combining to form a single airline; and has taken significant steps to hold itself out to the public as a single transportation system.

-Based upon the application of the principles to the facts established by the investigation, the Board finds that Alaska and Hawaiian are a single transportation system for representation purposes in the Pilots craft or class.
+Based upon the application of the principles to the facts established by the investigation, the Board finds that Alaska and Hawaiian are a single transportation system for representation purposes for the Clerical, Office, Stores, Fleet, and Passenger Service Employees craft or class.